Restoration of Kingdom

 The Bagradouni Princes and the Arab expansion

-Meanwhile, the Persian Empire fell into decay.
-In the early seventh century, a new power emerged in the Middle East.
-The Arabian Caliphate began first great expansions.
-Egypt and Syria became Islamic countries.
-The Persian troops were routed several times.
-By 680, Arabs destroyed the last remains of the Persian resistance and invaded all Persian territories.
-Zoroastrianism was replaced with Islam.
+Meanwhile, the Sassanian Persian Empire fell into deep decline.
+In the early seventh century, a new political and religious force emerged in the Middle East—the Arabian Caliphate.
+Its first great wave of expansion transformed Egypt and Syria into Islamic regions, and Persian armies were repeatedly defeated.
+By 680, the Arabs crushed the last remnants of Persian resistance and occupied all Persian territories, replacing Zoroastrianism with Islam.

 Arab invasions and Armenian revolts

 The Arabs first invaded Armenia in 640.
-Prince Theodoros Rshtuni led the Armenian defense.
-In 652, a piece agreement was made, allowing Armenians freedom of religion.
-Prince Theidoros traveled to Damask, where he was recognized by the Arabs as the ruler of Armenia, Georgia and Albania.
+Prince Theodoros Rshtuni led the Armenian resistance.
+In 652, a peace agreement was concluded, granting Armenians freedom of religion.
+Prince Theodoros himself traveled to Damask, where he was officially acknowledged by the Arab rulers as the governor of Armenia, Georgia, and Albania.

-By 850, the Bagradouni Princes strengthened their position among the other noble Armenian families.
-The Prince Bagarat Bagradouni was the one who enjoyed the confidence of the high-ranking Arab officials.
-The Caliph granted him the title of Grand Prince.
-But soon thereafter, other Armenian Nakharars rebelled against him.
+By 850, the Bagradouni Princes had risen to supremacy among Armenian nobility.
+Prince Bagarat Bagradouni enjoyed exceptional trust from high-ranking Arab officials, and the Caliph granted him the title of Grand Prince.
+Yet soon thereafter, several Armenian nakharars revolted against him.

-In 851 Yussouf, a Caliph’s commander, arrived to Armenia to put down the mutiny.
-To his surprise, he found nobody submissive.
-Enraged, Yussouf arrested the Grand Prince and sent him to the Caliph.
-A few later, the two sons of Bagarat revenged his father, raising the highlanders of Sassun province against Arabs.
-At nighttime, the armed multitude suddenly attacked the castle of Yussouf and killed him.
+In 851, Yussouf, a Caliphal commander, arrived in Armenia to suppress the rebellion.
+To his astonishment, he found no nobles ready to submit.
+Enraged, he arrested the Grand Prince and sent him in chains to the Caliph.
+Shortly afterward, the two sons of Bagarat avenged their father by rallying the highlanders of the Sassun region.
+Under the cover of night, the armed rebels stormed Yussouf’s fortress and killed him.

-Many of these noble prisoners met their death in the Baghdad dungeons.
-Being aware of the particular authority of Bagradouni Princes, the Caliph tried to convert them to Islam.
-Sembat Bagradouni, Sparabet of Armenia, refused to apostatize and was murdered after many cruel tortures.
+Recognizing the unique prestige of the Bagradouni house, the Caliph attempted to convert its members to Islam.
+Sembat Bagradouni, Sparapet (Commander-in-Chief) of Armenia, refused to apostatize and was tortured to death.

 Restoration of Kingdom